MicrosoftDocs/visualstudio-docs/docs/ide/personalizing-the-visual-studio-ide.md

 ---
 title: Customize the IDE
-description: Learn how to personalize the Visual Studio IDE in ways that best support your own development style and the requirements your style dictates. ms.custom: SEO-VS-2020 ms.date: 11/20/2017 ms.topic: conceptual
+description: Learn how to personalize the Visual Studio IDE in ways that best support your own development style and requirements. ms.custom: SEO-VS-2020 ms.date: 11/20/2017 ms.topic: conceptual